Rescuing Broken Discourse with Logic

 The global COVID-19 pandemic has been a reality long enough now that the emails and texts that start off “in these extraordinary circumstances” or “considering the difficult times”, or “unfortunately, due to the unprecedented situation we find ourselves in” now feel like the opening sentiment is redundant.
 It has strangely become awkward to know what to say when sending out an email with yet another update on how someone or some institution has been impacted.
 We get it.
 And yet … we don’t get it.
 Because we didn’t sign up for this.

 I have always admired and respected people in law enforcement, the armed forces, and perhaps especially firefighters and EMT’s.
-I remember 9/11, which drove home the point that hardly needed making that when everyone’s instincts are screaming at them to run away, these are people run toward.
+I remember 9/11, which drove home the point that hardly needed making that when everyone’s instincts are screaming at them to run away, these are people who run toward.
 And my respect for them stems from the fact that they signed up to do it.
 Something inside compelled them when they were younger to sign up for a career of running toward the danger.
 Of being in place when the shit is going down.
 Of being the person who was standing between the monster and the town, or being the first person the rest of us might see after getting mauled by the monster – doing their best to get us out of the danger and back into the loving arms of uneventfulness.
 My respect for them is unchanged.

 But now we are finding out that some monsters don’t make a frontal assault.
 Some of them don’t take the path through the Hot Gates, so that Leonidas and his Spartans can know where to stand to get between the armies of Xerxes and the Greek civilians.
 Sometimes there is no bridge for Gandalf to block, because sometimes the Balrog descends like a toxic snowfall, on everyone at once.